Raphire/Win11Debloat/README.md

 This script can also make various changes to declutter windows 10/11, such as:
 - Disable telemetry, diagnostic data & targeted ads.
 - Disable bing in windows search.
-- Disable sync provider ads in windows explorer.
 - Disable tips & tricks on the lockscreen.
 (This changes your lockscreen wallpaper to the windows default)
-- Disable tips, tricks and suggestions in the startmenu and settings.
+- Disable tips, tricks and suggestions in the startmenu and settings, and sync provider ads in windows explorer.
+- Hide the chat (meet now) icon on the taskbar.
+- Hide the widget (news and interests) icon on the taskbar.
-- Hide the onedrive folder in the windows explorer sidebar.
+- Hide the onedrive folder in the windows explorer sidepanel.
 - Hide the 3D objects folder under 'This pc' in windows explorer.
 - Hide the music folder under 'This pc' in windows explorer.
 - Disable the 'Include in library' option in the context menu.